-Intranasal delivery is probably the safest choice of administration routes.
-For a respiratory virus, intranasal delivery has the advantage of eliciting a mucosal immune response at sites of viral entry.
-Intranasal delivery can also elicit systemic immunity, although often not as robust as parenteral delivery after a single dose.
+1. Delivery.
+Intranasal or sublingual delivery are probably among the safest choices of administration routes, though other delivery modes, especially other mucosal delivery modes, are likely also safe.
+For a respiratory virus, both intranasal and sublingual delivery have the advantage of eliciting a mucosal immune response at the most common sites of viral entry.
+These delivery modes can also elicit systemic immunity, although often not as robust as parenteral delivery after a single dose.
+Mucosal delivery is also less likely than other routes to trigger vaccine hesitancy.

-- 2. Chitosan nanoparticle and adjuvant(s).
+2. Chitosan nanoparticle and adjuvant(s).
 Successful vaccines depend on successful delivery and on immunogenic stimulation, often by the use of adjuvants that promote appropriate stimulation of the immune system.
 Many adjuvants are proven and available, with various strengths and weaknesses.
-A leading nanoparticle combined nasal delivery and adjuvant system is based on chitosan and sodium triphosphate (STP) a.k.a. tripolyphosphate (TPP)66, which is the present top choice for this intranasal vaccine.
-Chitosan nanoparticles of various sizes can be created with simple tunable parameters.67,68 The virus has an average size of about 100 nm to 150 nm.69 Nanoparticle size ideally will be tuned to be between 100 nm and 200 nm.
+A leading nanoparticle combined nasal delivery and adjuvant system is based on chitosan and sodium triphosphate (STP) a.k.a. tripolyphosphate (TPP)64, which is the present top choice for this intranasal vaccine.
+Chitosan nanoparticles of various sizes can be created with simple tunable parameters.65,66 The virus has an average size of about 100 nm to 150 nm.67 Nanoparticle size ideally will be tuned to be between 100 nm and 200 nm.
 As described above, chitosan has been shown to be safe and well tolerated, and intranasal delivery elicits both mucosal and systemic immune responses.
 Chitosan is available in various molecular weights, deacetylation ranges, and forms such as pure chitosan, trimethyl chitosan, and quaternary or quaternized chitosan, including hydroxypropyl-trimethyl ammonium chitosan chloride (HTCC or HACC).
 It is important to obtain high purity chitosan (including a certificate of analysis).
 Low-grade chitosan might not work well, or might be contaminated with allergenic shellfish proteins.
 Multiple forms, molecular weights and suppliers have been tested and published.
 Very low molecular weight chitosans (e.g. 1 to 20 kilodaltons; sometimes referred to as oligochitosan) have the advantage of being water soluble, yet the lower the molecular weight, the less stable the chitosan gel.
 Unmodified higher molecular weight (100+ kDa) chitosans are only soluble at pH values under their pKa values of 6.2 to 6.5 because their free amino groups are protonated.
 Deprotonation at physiological pH causes insolubility and loss of integrity of nanoparticles formed by ionic crosslinking.
 Trimethyl chitosan and HACC do not suffer from this problem, because they possess amino groups that are protonated at physiological pH.
 Therefore, after much experimentation we currently use HACC as our primary chitosan derivative, although some RaDVaC collaborators (aka Radvackers) are experimenting with trimethyl chitosan.
-Throughout this document, the general term chitosan can mean unmodified chitosan along with soluble derivatives, such as HACC and trimethyl chitosan. - a.
-Possible additional adjuvants/immunostimulants.
-Chitosan is a Th1/Th2 immune triggering, self-adjuvanting polysaccharide; therefore, additional adjuvants or immunostimulants are not strictly necessary, and none will be incorporated into the initial formulation.
-However, if chitosan alone produces insufficient immune stimulation, we are considering experimenting with the incorporation of other
+Throughout this document, the general term chitosan can mean unmodified chitosan along with soluble derivatives, such as HACC and trimethyl chitosan.